Hendrix-CS/csci150/labs/graphics.md

 ### Task: Multiple Faces

-Change the `main` function to add multiple faces at random locations around the screen. **Make sure your locations are chosen so that the face is always completely visible on the screen**.
+Change the `main` function to add multiple faces at random locations around the screen.

+{% include important.html content="Make sure your locations are chosen so that the face is always completely visible on the screen." %}

 ## Step 4: Movement